resources / blog /

 Despite how efficient modern logistics have become, 92% of e-commerce merchants say they incur significant costs from lost, stolen, or damaged shipments.

-And with package theft/ porch piracy and loss estimated at 1.7 million per day in the U.S., it’s not hard to see why.
+And with porch piracy and package loss affecting around 1.7 million per day in the U.S., it’s not hard to see why.
 1 in 3 Americans have experienced package theft firsthand.

 Here’s what most shipping insurance covers: